 The causes of aging are extremely complex and unclear.

-But with longevity clinical trials increasing 3.5X, from 73 in 2012 to over 258 in 2019, more answers — and questions — are emerging than ever before.
+But with longevity technology and clinical trials increasing 3.5X, from 73 in 2012 to over 258 in 2019, more answers — and questions — are emerging than ever before.

 With the dramatic demonetization of genome reading and editing over the past decade, and Big Pharma, startups, and the FDA starting to face aging as a disease, we are starting to turn those answers into practical ways to extend our healthspan.